Classic Guards (boxing style): High Guard

-The high hand positioning of the High Guard also leaves boxers susceptible to hand traps, prying and framing. and also makes punches easy to see by an opponent.
-The High Guard relies on blocking punches directly with the forearms which can take damage over the course of the fight.
-The High Guard can also be split allowing vertical punches, and punches such as a spear jab, to land.
+The high hand positioning of the high guard also leaves boxers susceptible to hand traps, prying and framing. and also makes punches easy to see by an opponent.
+The high guard also relies heavily on covering with the hands and blocking punches directly with the forearms which can take damage over the course of the fight.
+As the hands are also needed to punch this often puts the high guard boxer in the position of covering first and then counterpunching before an opponent can reset to punch again.